 An Enduring Legacy

 In many ways the story of Seghesio Family Vineyards is the story of the Sonoma County wine industry.
 It begins with the vision and determination of immigrants and continues through the hardship of Prohibition and the challenges of survival in the 20th and 21st century.
 It is the story of one family’s adaptation and reinvention, not once, but multiple times.
 Most of all it is the story of the values we hold dear: heritage, tradition and community.
-Through five generations and 120 years, Seghesio Family Vineyards has been proud to be part of the vibrant history and fabric of Sonoma County
+Through five generations and over 120 years, Seghesio Family Vineyards has been proud to be part of the vibrant history and fabric of Sonoma County.

 Seghesio Family Vineyards was established in 1895 when Italian immigrant and winemaker Edoardo Seghesio planted his first Zinfandel vineyard in what is now Seghesio’s Home Ranch Vineyard in Sonoma County’s Alexander Valley.